jason-a-phillips/fibonacci-api/README.md

 * Create REST API documentation.
 * Containerize the REST API in Docker.
 * Convert test(s) to Mocha/Chai.
-* Build a UI application in React, Angular, etc. which executes the API request.
+* Build a UI application in React, Angular, etc. which executes the request against the API.